Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-\subsubsection{Evaluation Datasets}
+\subsection{Evaluation Datasets}

-To strike a balance between extensive experiments and computational cost, we utilize two collection of datasets: \begin{itemize} \itemsep{0.15cm} \item \textbf{\samdataset{}}.
-As describe in Sec.~\ref{sec:dataset4segmentation}, this contains all the 72 datasets, 497 classes from all human body regions, 22,186 image scans and 302,033 segmentation annotations. \item \textbf{\samdataset{}-Nano}.
+To strike a balance between extensive experiments and computational costs, we utilize two collections of datasets in evaluation: \begin{itemize} \itemsep{0.4em} \item \textbf{\samdataset{}}.
+As describe in Section~\ref{sec:dataset4segmentation}, this contains all the 72 datasets, 497 classes from all human body regions, 22,186 image scans and 302,033 segmentation annotations. \item \textbf{\samdataset{}-Nano}.
 A subset of \samdataset{}, including only 49 datasets, 13,303 images and 151,461 annotations.
-Note that \samdataset{}-Nano also covers 429 classes from all human body regions, adequate to evaluate universal segmentation task. \end{itemize} The detailed composition of \samdataset{} and \samdataset{}-Nano can be found in supplementary material Table~\ref{tab:dataset_details} and Table~\ref{tab:dataset_details2}.
-As there is no existing benchmark for evaluating the universal segmentation model, we randomly split each dataset into 80\% for training and 20\% for testing: (i) datasets may share the same images but with different classes.
+Note that \samdataset{}-Nano also covers 429 classes from all human body regions, adequate to evaluate the large-vocabulary segmentation task. \end{itemize} The detailed composition of \samdataset{} and \samdataset{}-Nano can be found in Supplementary Table 32 and 33.
+As there is no existing benchmark for evaluating the large-vocabulary segmentation foundation model, we randomly split each dataset into 80\% for training and 20\% for testing: (i) datasets may share the same images but with different classes.
 For example, Couinaud Liver provides fine-grained liver segmentation on a subset of MSD Hepatic Vessel.
 We carefully split the Couinaud Liver to make sure the test set will not be leaked in the train set of MSD Hepatic Vessel; (ii) scans of the same patient but different modalities are treated as different samples during training and evaluation.
 For example, MSD Prostate contains T2 and ADC scans of each patient.
 However, they share the same structure on the image.
 To avoid potential data leaking, we carefully split such datasets by patient id.
 Note that when involving segmentation datasets in the visual-language pretraining, we only use the training data to avoid potential data leaking.
 For datasets involved in \samdataset{}-Nano, we keep their splits the same as in \samdataset{}.
-The download link for each datasets can be found in Sec.~\ref{sec:data_availability}, and we have released our dataset processing code and train-test splits to the research community for reproduction and benchmarking.
+The download link for each dataset can be found in Section~\ref{sec:data_availability}, and we have released our dataset processing code and train-test splits to the research community for reproduction and benchmarking.